Walnut Creek Trail System

 Northern Walnut Creek Trail Connector: Copperfield Elementary

-As part of the 2016 Mobility Bond, the Urban Trails and Safe Routes to School Programs are currently designing a proposed 12-15 foot concrete trail that would connect to Copperfield Elementary from Thompkins Drive and Shropshire Lane.
+As part of the 2016 Mobility Bond, the Urban Trails and Safe Routes to School Programs are constructing a 12-15 foot wide concrete trail that will connect to Copperfield Elementary from Thompkins Drive and Shropshire Lane.
+Construction began in late March 2022 and is expected to be complete in the Fall of 2022.

 This project includes repairing an existing creek crossing to help students and families walk and bike to Copperfield Elementary.
 Learn more about Safe Routes to School project recommendations for Copperfield Elementary here.